 The most important research line of the Department of Plastic Surgery is related to Dupuytren disease.
 Dupuytren disease is a chronic hand condition, in which nodules are formed in the palmar fascia of the hand.
 The nodules can progress into cords that may contract, resulting in a permanent flexion deformity of the affected finger.
 This often leads to functional complaints.
 The cause of the disease is largely unknown, but small steps are taken towards a better understanding of the disease mechanism.
 Dupuytren disease can be treated by dissection or resection of the diseased tissue, resulting in better hand function.
 However, there is no treatment that influences the cause of the disease, so that prevention is not (yet) possible.

 During the past years, the Department of Plastic Surgery initiated a large study coordinated by plastic surgeon Guido Dolmans, PhD, on the genetic background of Dupuytren disease.
 This study was done in cooperation with medical centers in the Netherlands, England and Germany.
 Several genome loci were identified to be involved with Dupuytren disease, indicating that genes from the Wnt signaling pathway play an essential role in the disease pathology.
-Evert-Jan ten Dam currently works on a PhD-thesis that continues this research project His thesis focuses on the cell biological processes, including Wnt signaling, that form the origin of Dupuytren disease and associated fibromatoses.
-This leads to a better understanding of the pathology, and provides valuable information on possible starting points of future treatment options.
+Evert-Jan ten Dam has finished his PhD-thesis that continued this research project.
+His thesis focused on the cell biological processes, including Wnt signaling, that form the origin of Dupuytren disease and associated fibromatoses.
+This lead to a better understanding of the pathology, and provides valuable information on possible starting points of future treatment options.
+Sophie Riesmeijer is now continuing this research line by conducting a PhD thesis focussed on the genetic epidemiology of Dupuytren disease and its recurrence after treatment, by studying the association of genetic risk with clinical characteristics and recurrence of Dupuytren disease, investigating functional consequences of associated genetic variants in laboratory studies, and through computational genetics in order to identify missing heritability.

 Our Department has been involved in various research projects concerning surgical treatment of Dupuytren disease.
 Plastic surgeon Annet van Rijssen, PhD, prospectively compared two commonly used treatment options: percutaneous needle fasciotomy (dissection of the cord using a needle) versus limited fasciectomy (resection of the diseased tissue).
 It was found that limited fasciectomy provides a more durable result than percutaneous needle fasciotomy.
 However, percutaneous needle fasciotomy also demonstrated several advantages compared to limited fasciectomy: quick recovery, and a low chance of complications.
 She concluded that percutaneous fasciotomy is a valuable alternative for the treatment of recurrent disease, since more invasive procedures can be delayed.
 The Department of Plastic Surgery has also been involved in a small study on the effectiveness of collagenase for treating the first web space in Dupuytren patients.